chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 <!-- TOC -->

 ## Changelog
-2025-06-16: Updated to include new information from official media and 5.7 leaks.
+2025-06-13: Updated to include new information from official media and 5.7 leaks.
 Corrected some information.
+2025-06-15: Clarified some more information.

 You can view the changes in the commit history of this Github Pages.